 My research is published in American Politics Research, Environmental Politics, and the Yale Journal of International Affairs.
+My research on sermon rhetoric and White evangelical support for the Republican Party has an R&R at Political Behavior, and my research probing the effect of populist appeals on democratic backsliding also has an R&R at Political Behavior.
 I have presented my research at a wide range of organizations, including the American Political Science Association, Harvard University, Princeton University, and Yale University.
 Funding for my research has been provided by the University of Pennsylvania, Yale University, and other organizations.

 Teaching is a great passion of mine!
-At Yale, I have served as a graduate teaching fellow for six courses: Capitalism and Crisis, Introduction to American Politics (twice), Introduction to Comparative Politics, Introduction to Statistics, and Strategic Models of Politics.
-Throughout this teaching experience, I obtained Yale’s Teaching Certificate.
+This fall, I will be the instructor of record for a course at Stanford entitled Liberalism and Populism in the American Political Economy.
+At Yale, I obtained Yale’s Teaching Certificate and served as a graduate teaching fellow for six courses: Capitalism and Crisis, Introduction to American Politics (twice), Introduction to Comparative Politics, Introduction to Statistics, and Strategic Models of Politics.

 I received a Bachelor’s of Business Administration at William and Mary as well as a Master’s of Public Administration at the University of Pennsylvania.
-Before starting the PhD program at Yale, I completed a Leadership Development Program at a Fortune 500 company called Amerigroup (now part of Elevance Health).
+Before entering academia, I completed a Leadership Development Program at a Fortune 500 company called Amerigroup (now part of Elevance Health).
 I also served as the Faculty of Health Sciences Program Coordinator and Office of Undergraduate Studies Business Manager at Virginia Tech.

 Contact: